A Cold, Dark Winter: Crisis, Uncertainty, Ukraine

 I’m not a fan of politics, but I am a devoted policy wonk.
 How we decide to organize our lives, work and families matters to personal and collective prosperity.
 There is a great deal of pain affecting many different groups in different ways worldwide, one of the factors leading them to populist tendencies.
 Should these tendencies lead voters to elect authoritarians, we should be concerned about the future.

 On a personal note, this geopolitical episode hits close to home for me.
 My mother was eastern European, born outside of Minsk in what was White Russia, now Belarus.
 The faces we are seeing in photos from Ukraine look like my family.
 Our family stories included fleeing encroaching armies, being displaced during a war, living in relocation camps in Europe until they were able to immigrate to the US, the nightmares that remained after their experience of war, and the memories of the unexpected generosity of strangers.
-It is surreal to see a version your parents’ and grandparents’ personal history, even if it part of world history, show up in your Twitter feed.
+It is surreal to see a version your parents’ and grandparents’ personal history, even if it is part of world history, show up in your Twitter feed.

 CRISIS AND UNCERTAINTY: WHAT CAN YOU DO?